celery/kombu/docs/userguide/consumers.rst

         >>> Consumer(conn, accept=['json', 'pickle', 'msgpack', 'yaml'])

 You can create a consumer using a Connection.
-Consumer is consuming from single queue with name `'queue'`:
+This consumer is consuming from a single queue with name `'queue'`:

 .. code-block:: python